Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 What are the 14 Markers of ADHD?

 The Creyos ADHD Assessment is focused on 14 markers—specific cognitive performance metrics within Creyos tasks that are associated with an ADHD diagnosis.
-The assessment can be tailored to include age appropriate questionnaires for adults and children.
+The evaluation can be tailored to include age appropriate questionnaires for adults and children.

-- Ten markers derived from four existing Creyos cognitive tasks (Spatial Planning, Token Search, Feature Match, and Double Trouble).
+Ten markers derived from four existing Creyos cognitive tasks (Spatial Planning, Token Search, Feature Match, and Double Trouble).

-- Four more markers derived from the Sustained Attention to Response Task (SART), a task available exclusively as part of the Creyos ADHD assessment.
+Four more markers derived from the Sustained Attention to Response Task (SART), a task available exclusively as part of the Creyos ADHD assessment.

 What is SART?